alimpfard/serenity/Base/usr/share/man/man5/Shell.md

 _Range brace expansions_ are of the form `{start_expression..end_expression}`, where `start_expression` and `end_expression` denote the bounds of an inclusive _range_, and can be one of two types:
 - Single unicode code points: The range expands to all code points between the start and end, e.g. `{a..c}` shall expand to the list `(a b c)`.
 - Numbers: The range expands to all numbers between the start and end, e.g. `{8..11}` shall expand to the list `(8 9 10 11)`.

+### Slices
+Slices follow the rules for _Brace Expansions_, however, only numeric indices are allowed inside slices (violation is a runtime error).
+Indices start at zero (e.g. `0` refers to the first element in the list, `1` to the second, etc.), and they _may_ be negative - in which case the given index will be applied from the end the list (e.g. `-1` refers to the last element in the list, `-2` to the second-last, and so on).
+It should be noted that accessing outside the bounds of a list using slices is a runtime error.

+Currently, slices may only be applied to lists (and not strings).

 ### Juxtapositions
 Any two expressions joined without any operator are considered to be in a Juxtaposition, with the resulting value being the list product of two expressions.